onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-09-05-2025.md

 * [Data Availability] Improve network reliability by reducing API load on execution node [IN PROGRESS]
 * SPoCK Research [IN PROGRESS]
 * Address data structure malleability risk [IN PROGRESS]
-* Collectors submit votes for root block for spork bootstrapping [TODO]
+* Collectors submit votes for root block for spork bootstrapping [IN PROGRESS]

 **Done last sprint**